-The maps of broadband coverage and the number of internet subscriptions shown below indicate that virtually the entire County, including low/moderate income areas, has broadband coverage and most of the County have internet subscriptions.
+The maps of broadband coverage and the number of internet subscriptions on the following pages indicate that virtually the entire County, including low/moderate income areas, has broadband coverage and most of the County have internet subscriptions.
 Subscriptions appear to be lagging in areas that are also low/moderate income poverty neighborhoods such as sections of Paterson and Passaic City.